tdilauro/Simplified-wiki/OPDS-For-Library-Patrons.md

   This is not a binding promise.
 When the user follows the link, the resource may turn out to be available after all.

+* `reserved`: The authenticated user will get the resource eventually, but it's not available now.
+This generally means the authenticated user has placed a hold on the resource and is waiting in a holds queue.

-* `reserved`: The resource is reserved for the authenticated user.
+* `ready`: The resource is ready for the authenticated user, but not for the general public.
 The user can acquire the resource now, but if they don't act soon, they will lose the opportunity.

   This is not a binding promise.
 When the user follows the link, it may turn out that the reservation has expired and the resource is now unavailable.

-### `opds:since` and `opds:until` - How long do I have?
+### `opds:since` and `opds:until` - When does my loan expire?

 The date attributes are OPTIONAL in an `opds:status` tag.
 They are used to help the patron plan for the future.